-We use a third party to originate residential mortgage loans.
+We use a mortgage banking company to originate residential mortgage loans.

 We have used a third-party mortgage banking company, Homestead Funding Corp., to underwrite, process and close our residential mortgage loans since January 2016.
 We use this mortgage banking company in order to offer our customers this loan product without the expense of maintaining and operating an in-house residential mortgage loan department.
-At June 30, 2024, residential mortgage loans acquired from the mortgage banking company totaled \$559.6 million, or 41.0%, of our total loans receivable.
-Should we discontinue this relationship or otherwise be unable to use this mortgage banking company in the future, our ability to purchase residential mortgage loans may be disrupted unless we are able to find a suitable replacement or have or re-develop the capability to originate residential mortgage loans through our lending staff.
+At December 31, 2024, residential mortgage loans acquired from the mortgage banking company totaled \$618.8 million, or 42.49%, of our total loans receivable.
+Should we discontinue this relationship or otherwise be unable to use this mortgage banking company in the future, our ability to purchase residential mortgage loans may be disrupted unless we are able to find a suitable replacement or develop the capability to originate residential mortgage loans in-house through our lending staff.
 Should we add more staff in such an event, our compensation expense would increase.
 Our income may be negatively affected if our residential mortgage lending program is disrupted.

-Our business strategy involves moderate growth, and our financial condition and results of operations may be adversely affected if we fail to grow or fail to manage our growth effectively.
+Our financial condition and results of operations may be adversely affected if we fail to grow or fail to manage our growth effectively.